martdegraaf/martdegraaf.github.io/content/posts/duplicate-logging-azure-application-insights.md

 ### Plan to solve

-To exclude the possibility of a software error we excluded these assumptions:
+To exclude the possibility of a software error we mitigated these assumptions:

 1. Debugging the application and looking at the outgoing application insights tab.
 1. The Azure webapp / Azure function is misconfigured.